How We Rate Dog Food

 Why are the protein and fat percentages in your reviews different from those on the product’s label?

-Because all foods (even human food) contain various amounts of moisture, it would be unfair to compare the protein and fat figures of different products.
+Because all food (even human food) contains various amounts of moisture, it would be unfair to compare the protein and fat figures of, for example, a kibble and a fresh food.

-So, we use “dry matter basis” to report the nutrient content of every dog food we review.
-This method mathematically removes all the water from each product.
+So we use “dry matter basis” to report the nutrient content of every dog food we review.
+This method mathematically removes all water from each product.

 To learn more, be sure to read our article, “Dry Matter Basis… the Only Fair Way to Compare Dog Foods“.